-- 1.1 The following size soccer balls should be used for competition: - Size 5 All games ages U-13 and above. - Size 4 All games ages U-12 and below. - 1.2 The game ball is to be provided by the home team for each game.
+1.1 The following size soccer balls should be used for competition:

+- Size 5-All games ages U-12 and above. - Size 4-All games below U-12.

+1.2 The game ball is to be provided by the home team for each game.
 Should the home team not provide an adequate ball, a substitute may be provided.
 In all cases, the ball is to be approved by the referee prior to putting it into play.
 If there is a dispute between sides that cannot be resolved, the home team's ball shall be used.
 Any changes to the ball can only be made by the referee, not by a player.